 A spread is the difference between the bid and ask price of an asset, in this case, the FTSE 100 index.
 When trading indices, the price at which the broker buys and sells a particular index is often higher or lower than the underlying market value.
 This is the most common fee that FTSE 100 brokers charge, especially brokers with no commission.

 It makes sense to find a broker with tight FTSE 100 spreads.
-Different brokers add different markups to their prices, so compare them before choosing one to trade with.
+Different brokers add different markups to their prices, so compare them before choosing the best Forex broker to trade with.

 Leverage is simply borrowing money from a broker to open a position that normally wouldn’t be possible with your deposit.
 Leverage is often expressed in ratio, for example, a 1:20 leverage means that you can open positions 20 times the size of your deposit.